 Suspension being aspirated

-Then carefully orient the embryos with the scutellum or dome shape side facing upwards [1] and place plates into plastic boxes for an overnight incubation at 21 degrees Celsius in the dark [2].
+Then carefully orient the embryos with the scutellum or dome shape side facing upwards [1] and avoid injury of embryos in the process [2].
+Place plates into plastic boxes for an overnight incubation at 21 degrees Celsius in the dark [2].

 Embryo(s) being oriented showing dome shape side up

+LAB MEDIA: To be provided by Authors: Intact vs injured embryos

 Talent placing plate(s) into box(es)